jcharit1/Identifying-Ad-Images/README.md

 Features 1, 2, & 5 seem to be ad attributes and 3 & 4 seem to be the url of the ad source.

 Many more model training approaches were left off of the table.
-For example, only L2 (ridge) regularization was used for the logistic classifier and SVM were not used to save time on first iteration of training.
-However, since the first iteration of training yielded models with AUC ROC of 0.99, further refinement of the model training process seemed unnecessary.
+For example, only L2 (ridge) regularization was used for the logistic classifier and SVM were not used (to save time on first iteration of training).
+However, since the first iteration of training yielded models with an AUC ROC of 0.99, further refinement of the model training process seemed unnecessary.

 ## Installing